EverettDesern/Technical-Challenge/README.md

 # Moviri-Technical-Challenge

 Hi!
-My name is William Desern, and this is my submission for the Moviri technical challenge.
+My name is William Everett Desern, and this is my submission for the Moviri technical challenge.

 Under the CombineCSV.java file, you will see my code for the coding portion of the assessment.